dw-innovation/kid2-spot-frontend/src/content/tutorials/7-Collaboration.md

 Check out our [GitHub repository](https://github.com/dw-innovation/kid2-spot), and feel free to reach out if you'd like to collaborate with us on SPOT.

+Expand our database and request edits, and propose new OSM tag bundles here in our [SPOT OSM Tag Bundle Editor](https://tags.findthatspot.io/)

 **Feedback**

 Always remember, every investigation is worthwhile when it comes to strengthening your skills (quote by Bellingcat).
 We value your feedback and want to hear from you.